The Difference Between Trust, Estate, and Probate Loans

 What are inheritance loans?

-Inheritance loans are loans against the assets of an estate.
-Usually, they are loans made with the real property in the estate as collateral, but other assets may serve as collateral under some circumstances.
+Inheritance loans are not actually loans, but advances, against the assets of an estate.
+Usually, they are advances made with the real property in the estate as collateral, but other assets may serve as collateral under some circumstances.

-Can you get inheritance loans before a death?
+Can you get inheritance advances before a death?

 Maybe.
-However, it would not actually be an inheritance loan.
+However, it would not actually be an inheritance advance.
 Some families establish trusts during the lifetime of the person establishing the trust.
-In those instances, you may be able to get a trust loan before the person dies.
-However, for a true estate loan, which depends on assets being distributed after death, an estate must be in probate or a trust in administration before you can get a loan.
-There are no inheritance loans based on the idea that you might be named an heir.
+In those instances, you may be able to get a trust advance before the person dies.
+However, for a true estate advance, which depends on assets being distributed after death, an estate must be in probate or a trust in administration before you can get a advance.
+There are no inheritance advances based on the idea that you might be named an heir.